moorepants/learn-multibody-dynamics/loads.rst

 =====

-A *force* is an abstraction we use to describe something that causes mass to move (i.e. accelerate from a stationary state).
+A *force* is an abstraction we use to describe something that causes mass to move (e.g. accelerate from a stationary state).
 There are four `fundamental forces of nature`_ of which all other forces can be derived from.
 Moments and torques arise from forces and are useful in describing what causes distributed mass rotation.
 Forces, moments, and torques have magnitude and direction and